gavinlyonsrepo/LR_meter_arduino/README.md

 **Display ADC in digital value and Voltage.**

-This displays the voltage and ADC digital value measured on AO, This can be sued for testing potentiometers, sensors or measuring voltage levels.
+This displays the voltage and ADC digital value measured on A0, This can be used for testing potentiometers, sensors or measuring voltage levels.

 Copyright